ss49919201/idgen/README.md

 `idgen` is ID generator.

-Generate UUID and ULID with a easy command.
+Generate UUID or ULID with a easy command.

-### Install idgen
+### Install

 ```
 $ go install github.com/s-beats/idgen@latest